fiskaltrust/rollout-doc/middleware/README.md

 ![tse-separated](images/server-width-hw-tse.png)

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/2-hardware-tses-at-local-server-for-multiple-cash-registers/README.md).

 If you decide to use this scenario, we recommend using one or more additional TSEs if you have a large number of requests.
 This is visualized in the image below as an example.